Seeing Stars: Final Resting Places of the Stars

 Award

-• Sid Grauman (1879-1950) the legendary master showman who built Grauman's Chinese Theatre (with its famed forecourt of stars' footprints), as well as the Egyptian Theatre - where he staged Hollywood's very first gala movie premiere.
+• Sid Grauman (1879-1950) the legendary master showman who built Grauman's Chinese Theatre, as well as the nearby Egyptian Theatre - where he staged Hollywood's very first gala movie premiere.
+Grauman's Chinese remains the most famous movie theatre in the world, in large part because of Grauman's marketing savvy in having his stars immortalize their hand & footprints in cement in the forecourt outside the theatre.

 • Irving Thalberg (1899-1936) was the boy genius who led MGM Studios during its Golden Years.
 He died at age 35.
 He was married to actress Norma Shearer (who is also buried in the same private room.)